 National status: Locally distributed through most of Britain.
-Declined nationally in recent years; habitat loss and degradation are the most likely factors.
+Declined nationally in recent years; loss of suitable habitat is the most cause.

 County status: Very local.
 A breeding colony exists at Llanymynech Rocks where it is found in good numbers.
-It has also been found at a scattering of other sites in the east of the county though these don't appear to represent breeding colonies.
+It has also been found at a scattering of other sites in the east of the county, though these don't appear to represent breeding colonies.